IntegerMan/AIObservabilityAndEvaluationWorkshop/README.md

 ![Content Safety Endpoint](Images/ContentSafetyKeysAndEndpoints.png)

-You'll use this for the `AIContentSafetyEndpoint` optional configuration setting in `appsettings.json`
+You'll use this for the `AIFoundryProjectEndpoint` optional configuration setting in `appsettings.json`

 #### Setting up identity authentication